petegordon/suit-up/README.md

 ## Why I did this?

 * I love Fred Brooks idea of **conceptual integrity** in *The Mythical Man Month*.
-I think it is a sorely missed, major component to developing software.
+Whether you call it **conceptual integrity**, **ubiquitious language** in domain driven design, or a **data dictionary**, I think it is a sorely missed, major component to developing software.
 I wanted to bring that conceptual integrity from SQL to Javascript.
 * I had used code generation tools previously ([MyGeneration](http://mygeneration.sourceforge.net/) and [CodeSmith](http://www.codesmithtools.com/product/generator)) to generate the object/classes from a RDBMS.
 And, I wanted one for Javascript.
 * Planning on doing more with Javscript on the server (node.js) in addition to the client browsers.
 * Hoping others also find it useful.